Directions and Submission Details

 Follow these directions to complete each section

-IMPORTANT: After you have completed filling out the main portion (Round 1) of the application and it is SAVED and SUBMITTED your application will be locked from editing and will be reviewed.
+IMPORTANT: After you have completed filling out the main portion (Round 1) of the application and it is SAVED and FINALIZED your application will be locked from editing and will be reviewed.
 Once reviewed, if it qualifies to move forward we will notify you - if it doesn't qualify yet, you can request your application be reopened for editing.
-The sooner you get this in, the more time you have to make adjustments (if necessary) and get the electronic signatures.
-Download and save a PDF or print a a hard copy of the application for review by both your local president and superintendent/president.
-The three required signatures include: the project coordinator (you), local president, and superintendent/president.
+The sooner you get this in, the more time you have to make adjustments (if necessary) and collect the electronic signatures.
+Download and save a PDF or print a hard copy of the application for review by both your local president and the superintendent/college president.
+The three required signatures include: the project coordinator (you), local president, and the superintendent/college president.
 Signatures must be submitted electronicly through the application portal in the second round.
 The completed application AND the three required signatures must be received by the Foundation on or before March 1* to qualify for judging.
 Applicant should allow ample time to obtain signatures to meet this deadline.

 COVER SHEET

-• Download a PDF and print a copy of your completed application.
+- Download a PDF and save a copy of your completed application.
 Save a copy of everything.
 Pro Tip: Show your local president and superintendent

-• Enter the name and email address of the person receiving the signature request, including yourself.
-An automatic signature request email will be sent to person necessary.
+- Enter the name and email address of the person receiving the signature request, including yourself.
+Click SEND REQUEST NOW and an automatic signature request email will be sent.
 You will receive a notification when each signature is received.
-Note: Board approval may be necessary before the application can be signed, be sure to plan accordingly. before you send the email requesting their signature.
+Note: Board approval may be necessary before the application can be signed, be sure to plan accordingly.
+Before sending an email requesting their electronic signature.
 Please allow sufficient time to secure these signatures.

 SECTIONS 1 THROUGH 6 – GENERAL INSTRUCTIONS

-• Remember: Any reference or abbreviation in Sections 1 through 6 that would allow for the identification of any district, school, county or local association, or individual will result in automatic disqualification of the application.
+- Remember: Any reference or abbreviation in Sections 1 through 6 that would allow for the identification of any individual, school, district, local association, town or county will result in automatic disqualification of the application.

 CONTINUATION GRANTS

-• Previous recipients will be permitted to request funding for one additional year.
+- Previous grant recipients will be permitted to request funding for one additional year within a two-year period.

-• Remember: Any reference or abbreviation in Sections 1 through 6 that would allow for the identification of any district, school, county or local association, or individual will result in automatic disqualification of the application.
+- Remember: Any reference or abbreviation in Sections 1 through 6 that would allow for the identification of any individual, school, district, local association, town or county will result in automatic disqualification of the application.

 SECTION 1 - PROJECT SUMMARY SHEET